 The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Taxes often get a bad rap, with many people thinking of them as a complicated, unavoidable chore.
 But the truth is, not everyone needs to file!
 If you’re wondering, “Do I have to file taxes?”, the answer depends on several factors such as your age, filing status, and income.
-Even if you think you don’t need to file, or don’t owe any taxes, it’s still worth taking the time to file a tax return because you may be entitled to a tax refund.
+Even if you think you don’t need to file, or don’t owe any taxes, it’s still worth taking the time to file a federal tax return because you may be entitled to a tax refund.

-- Single
+Single

 - Under 65: $14,600